Canonical subsheaves of torsionfree semistable sheaves: Introduction

-In the first part of Proposition \ref{prop-i}, if $F$ does not contain any polystable reflexive subsheaf $F'$ with $\mu(F')\,=\, \mu(F)$, then we set $V\,=\,0$.
-In the second part of Proposition \ref{prop-i}, if $F$ does not contain any polystable locally free subsheaf $F''$ with $\mu(F'')\,=\, \mu(F)$, then we set $W\,=\,0$.
+In part (a) of Proposition \ref{prop-i}, if $F$ does not contain any polystable reflexive subsheaf $F'$ with $\mu(F')\,=\, \mu(F)$, then we set $V\,=\,0$.
+In part (b) of Proposition \ref{prop-i}, if $F$ does not contain any polystable locally free subsheaf $F''$ with $\mu(F'')\,=\, \mu(F)$, then we set $W\,=\,0$.

 A semistable sheaf $F$ is called a pseudo-stable sheaf if $F$ admits a filtration of subsheaves

 such that $F_i/F_{i-1}$ is a stable reflexive sheaf with $\mu(F_i/F_{i-1})\,=\, \mu(F)$ for all $1\, \leq\, i\, \leq \, n$.
 If $F$ and all $F_i/F_{i-1}$ are locally free, then a pseudo-stable sheaf is called a pseudo-stable bundle.